brbass/ball_physics/readme.rst

 5. Create a simulation and set the time step to 0.02.
 6. Run the simulation.

-If you need help, look at the example in BouncyBalls.py.
+If you need help, look at the example in BouncyBalls.py and try to change it as listed above.
+If you get really stuck, the solution is in `SingleBallExercise.py`.

 Some extensions for this exercise:
 - Add additional balls.
 - Add collision physics.
 - Add drag to simulate the balls running into air (try a linear coefficient of 0.5 and a quadratic coefficient of 0.0).
 What changes about the simulation?